-There are promising treatments in spinal cord injury:
+There are promising treatments for spinal cord injury:

 All three have shown positive results in animal trials.
 But there have been varying results in human trials.
 While these are positive results, further research from scientists and physicians is needed to develop a highly effective treatment for spinal cord injury.

 Hypothermia treatment has piqued a great deal of interest based on a case of its use on a professional football player that suffered a spinal cord injury.
 It was a success, but unfortunately, other human studies utilizing this treatment failed to demonstrate the same benefits, and some believe the risks outweigh the benefits.
 Physicians believe that the player’s positive outcome was the result of a less severe injury and early decompression and not necessarily from the hypothermia treatment.
 Researchers debate that freezing reduces blood flow in the injured spinal cord but that it could worsen the secondary injury/s.

 Treating spinal cord injury research is still a major focus in the medical community.
-With progress taking place there is still not yet the major breakthrough.
+With progress taking place, there is still not yet a breakthrough.
 Continued investigation into treatments for spinal cord injuries will go on until spinal injuries are no more.

 Spinal injury or trauma can result in myofascial pain syndrome, but lifestyle factors usually have a hand in the condition.
-Poor posture over a long period, for example, sleeping in an awkward position can cause physical muscular stress on the spinal muscles.
+Poor posture over a long period, for example, sleeping in an awkward position, can cause physical muscular stress on the spinal muscles.
 Mental and emotional stress can present itself through muscle tension that helps the development of trigger points.
 The trapezius muscle that extends from the back of the neck down the shoulders and upper back is the most common site of spinal trigger points and myofascial pain because of the significant amount of pressure the muscle has to bear susceptibility to whiplash.

-The information herein on "Spinal Cord Injury Treatments/Therapies El Paso, Texas" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+The information herein on "Spinal Cord Injury Treatments and Therapies" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
 We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.